Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-in-projects-refactoring.md

   > Please search your codebase for `validate_book` to find all its usages.
 In Visual Studio Code, you can do this by pressing `Ctrl+Shift+F` and typing `validate_book` in the search bar.
 </details>

-If we search our project, we have 4 dependencies:
+Searching our project, we find 4 dependencies:
 - the `validate_book` function definition
 - usage in `read_one_book`
 - usage in `update_book`